 What Are The Benefits Of IV Sedation?

-While under IV sedation, you will feel deeply relaxed but you will still be able to understand and respond to requests from the dentist.
-You will be unaware of the operation and this form of treatment is ideal for patients who wish to avoid the noise and vibration of the drill.
+While under IV sedation, you will feel deeply relaxed but you will still be able to understand, respond and communicate with the dentist.
+You will be unaware of the operation or procedure that the dentist is performing.
+This means that you can regain your healthy smile without unnecessary stress and discomfort.

 What Happens During IV Sedation?